cloudify-cosmo/docs.getcloudify.org/content/installation/installing-cli.md

 To install Cloudify CLI on OSX:

 1. [Download](http://cloudify.co/downloads/get_cloudify.html) the OSX installation package.
 1. Install the package with Installer or from the CLI:

    #### Installer
    Double click the file to open the Installer.
-If you need 'Open With', open Installer app located in your Utilities folder.
+If you need 'Open With', open the Installer app located in your Utilities folder.

    #### CLI
      {{< gsHighlight bash>}}
-     $ sudo installer -pkg </path/to/pkg.pkg> -target /
+     $ sudo installer -pkg <pkg.pkg> -target /
      {{< /gsHighlight >}}
      Where `</path/to/pkg.pkg>` is the path to the installation file.

 ### Installing on Windows